 Measure ID Measure Alternative Name Estimated Trend 403.0043 Number of contacts (both enforcement and public relation efforts) with hunting, angling, trapping, boating and wildlife viewing public.
-Number of contacts with sportsman and recreationalist Maintaining 403.0016 Compliance with Commonwealth Preparedness standard (score card rating) Maintaining 403.0045 Number of people participating in fish and wildlife related skills training and education programs People participating in fish and wildlife training and education Improving 403.0037 Number of dams in compliance with Department of Conservation and Recreation regulations Improving 403.0013 Quantity and quality of land preservation and access points for outdoor recreation (in support of "Treasure a Day" initiative).
+Number of contacts with sportsman and recreationalist Maintaining 403.0016 Compliance with Commonwealth Preparedness standard (score card rating) Maintaining 403.0013 Quantity and quality of land preservation and access points for outdoor recreation (in support of "Treasure a Day" initiative).
 Support of A Treasure a Day Initiative through Land Preservation Improving